alexs7/DynaSLAM/README.md

 # DynaSLAM - Alex

 In this section please find the steps I have to follow to compile DynaSLAM.
+All the steps were replicated on a clean Ubuntu 18.04 machine.
 The next section contains the vanillia docs from the original repo.

 A blog that help me get started was this one: